 (iii) any other liability that cannot be limited or excluded by law.

-h) Subject to clause 10g), CVI’s total liability to you for all losses arising under or in connection with the contract (including under clause 12), whether in contract, tort (including negligence), breach of statutory duty, or otherwise, will in no circumstances exceed £2,000,000.00 (two million pounds).
+h) Subject to clause 10g), CVI’s total liability to the Client for all losses arising under or in connection with the Contract (including under clause 12), whether in contract, tort (including negligence), breach of statutory duty, or otherwise, will in no circumstances exceed £500,000.00 (five hundred thousand pounds).

 11. Application Information

 The Client grants CVI a royalty-free, non-transferable, continuous license to use the Application Information.
 CVI can use the Application Information to improve the databases CVI uses to provide the Services and any other database’s, including those CVI uses to provide similar services and other risk and fraud-prevention services to others.

 a) CVI and the Client shall comply with all applicable requirements of the Applicable Data Protection Law and all other regulations and requirements relating to data protection in connection with the Services and the use of the Report Information.
 This clause 12(a) is in addition to, and does not relieve, remove or replace, a party’s obligations under the Applicable Data Protection Law.